 In exceptional circumstances, for example non-availability of replacement parts, Competitors may be allowed to fit alternative components but only with the prior, written consent of the Licensed Eligibility Scrutineer.
 The specification of cars must remain consistent with the specification relevant to their year of manufacture. - 5.2.2 [deleted] - 5.2.3 The Sigma 135 Class is for Competitors participating in cars to the specification of the Caterham Academy, Roadsport and, 270R 2008 to 2013 and 2014 onwards.
 No modifications whatsoever are allowed unless specifically identified in these regulations. - 5.2.4 The Sigma 150 Class is for Competitors participating in cars to the specification of the Caterham 310R from 2014 onwards.
-No modifications whatsoever are allowed unless specifically identified in these regulations. - 5.2.5 The Sigma 150 Class also includes the former Sigmax and Mega classes.
-The Sigma 150 (Sigmax) cars that conform to the specification of the Caterham Supersport 2008 to 2013.
-The Class also includes the former Mega class cars (Sigma 150 (Mega)) which must confirm to the Mega Graduates specification from 2019, or to the SigMax (Rover) class specification of 2021.
+No modifications whatsoever are allowed unless specifically identified in these regulations. - 5.2.5 The Sigma 150 Class also included includes the former Sigmax and Mega classes.
+The Sigmax (Sigmax) Class is for Competitors participating in cars that conform to the specification of the Caterham Supersport 2008 to 2013.
+The Class also includes the former Mega class cars (Sigma 150 (Mega)) [ro10] [JB11] [JB12] which must confirm to the Mega Graduates specification from 2019, or to the SigMax (Rover) class specification of 2021.
 The latter specification includes a limited slip differential.
 Where engine, transmission, chassis, wiring or minimum weights regulations differ between the former Mega Graduates specification and this document, the former Mega Graduates specification shall be taken as correct.